dockstore/dockstore-documentation/docs/dictionary.rst

 BioData Catalyst
 ----------------
-    An initiative funded by :ref:`dict NHLBI` to connect several cloud-based bioinformatics platforms together to increase reproducibility in bioinformatics.
-Involves Dockstore, :ref:`dict Terra`, Seven Bridges, Gen3, and PIC-SURE.
+    A cloud-based platform funded by :ref:`dict NHLBI` to provide tools, applications, and workflows in secure workspaces to expand research in heart, lung, blood, and sleep health.

 Further reading: `<https://biodatacatalyst.nhlbi.nih.gov/>`_